 When a business has insufficient cash to pay its current debts then it is insolvent.
-This may be a short-term problem, one its suppliers and customers remain unaware of.
 However, in order to protect your own business, it is important to be alert to all the possible warning signs of impending insolvencies and to take whatever action you can to protect yourselves.

 Discounted credit rating report for ECA Members